 If you enjoy cooking, then that’s great!
 You can get really creative with your dishes and have fun while doing it.

 In either case I’m sure if you try some of these recipes you’ll not only start experimenting yourself with ingredients, but you’ll start seeing some serious gains in terms of weight loss, or gaining muscle strength.
+Now you’re ready to start learning how to get fit!

 Good luck and bon appetit!